ebeaufay/UltraGlobe/Guide.md

 #### Custom imagery and elevation
 Loading data for the entire earth from a single image is definitely not ideal as you'll be limitted in terms of quality.

-chack out the classes "SimpleElevationLayer" and "UltraImageryLayer" to get an idea of how to implement your own layers to connect to your imagery/elevation service or generate on the fly data.
+chack out the classes "SimpleElevationLayer" to get an idea of how to implement your own layers to connect to a cusom imagery/elevation service or generate on the fly data.

 #### Loading OGC 3DTiles